terotests/jeejee/README.md

   });
 ```

-The _e is supporting also many events common to jQuery users and much more.
-It can be used together with any JS module.
+The _e is supporting also many standard "on" events like

 ``` javascript
 var inp = myDiv.div().input().val("the value");